Geocasmith/SENG202/README.md

 ### Intellij

+1. Import the project into Intellij as specified above
-1. Click Add Configuration in the top toolbar of the screen
+2. Click Add Configuration in the top toolbar of the screen
-2. Click the + in the top left
+3. Click the + in the top left
-3. Select Application
+4. Select Application
-4. Ensure Java 14 is selected in the top left dropdown box
+5. Ensure Java 14 is selected in the top left dropdown box
-5. If not, select 14 (2) version 14.0.2
+6. If not, select 14 (2) version 14.0.2
-6. Type gui.Main in the Main class text box
+7. Type gui.Main in the Main class text box
-7. Click Apply
+8. Click Apply
-8. Click OK
+9. Click OK
-9. Click the run button in the top toolbar of the screen
+10. Click the run button in the top toolbar of the screen

 ## Instructions for running application from .jar file